 In addition, Windows Installer 1.1 or higher must be present on your system.
 This should be the case if you have all recent Windows updates installed.

 The VirtualBox installation can be started

-- either by double-clicking on its Microsoft Installer archive (MSI file) - or by entering on the command line.
+- either by double-clicking on its Microsoft Installer archive (MSI file) - or by entering msiexec /i VirtualBox.msi on the command line.